lalitpatil891/Code-with-Java/README.md

 - Elements from both lists are merged into a new list while checking for duplicates.
 - The final list is displayed without any repeated elements.

-## Contributing

-Feel free to fork this repository, submit pull requests, or suggest improvements.

-## License

-This project is licensed under the MIT License.

 -------------------------------------------------------------------------------------------------
 ## [Student Grade Calculator](StudentGradeCalculator)